radio-aktywne/howlite/docs/docs/03-Configuration.md

 ## Environment variables

-You can configure the app at runtime using various environment variables:
+You can configure the database at runtime using various environment variables:

 - `EMITIMES_HOST` -
   host to bind to